sammancoaching/website/_learning_hours/refactoring/guard_clause.md

 * 5 min connect: Discuss: How much nesting inside a function is tolerable?
 * 10 min concept: Demo the refactoring
 * 5 min conclusion: Compare the original code with the simplified version
-* 35 min concrete practice: Practice the same refactoring
+* 25 min concrete practice: Practice the same refactoring
     * In an ensemble
     * In pairs
+* 10 min concrete practice: Find potential Guard Clauses in your Code
-* 5 min conclusion: Come up with places in your code where this would apply
+* 5 min conclusion: How did you spot it

 ### Connect: How much Nesting is tolerable?
 Have people discuss in pairs how much levels of nesting they think is ok.